KarimAlMaghribi/Regress/docs/DATA_FLOW.md

 | `metrics`    | JSONB     | analysis metrics                |

 A result can be polled via `GET /results/{id}` from the classifier service.
+While processing, the endpoint responds with HTTP `202 Accepted` so callers should retry until a `200 OK` payload is returned.

 ## Prompts
 - **text** (`string`): managed in the Prompts page and persisted by the